unep-grid/mapx/readme.md

 ## MapX : change log

+- 1.5.8
+   - Solved #272 : the built date was wrong in the encrypted mail validation
 - 1.5.7
    - Add service worker to cache assets and tiles
    - Migrate language dict file to JSON, instead of csv, to be able to merge pull requests more easily